LucasDower/ObjToSchematic/README.md

 This is an non-commercial **unofficial** tool that is neither approved, endorsed, associated, nor connected to Mojang Studios.
 Block textures used are from Minecraft and usage complies with the [Mojang Studios Brand And Assets Guidelines](https://account.mojang.com/terms#brand).

 ![MinecraftPreview](/resources/minecraft.png)

+# Debugging
+To allow for your favourite debugging tools like breakpoints and call stacks, I've included launch options for debugging in VSCode.
+Use `Ctrl+Shift+D`, and run "*Debug Main Process*" and once the Electron window has initialised, run "*Attach to Render Process*".